 Wherefore it is becoming for wife to worship and to know only the gods that her husband believes in, and to shut the front door tight upon all queer rituals and outlandish superstitions.
 For with no god do stealthy and secret rites performed by a woman find any favor.

-Compounding the problem, both Jews and Christians viewed gentiles as sexually immoral people.
-Therefore, the recipients of this letter wondered if sex with an unbelieving spouse would defile a Christian (1 Cor 5:9–10; 1 Cor 6:15–20).
+Compounding the problem, Jewish people and Christians viewed gentiles as sexually immoral people.
+Therefore, the recipients of this letter wondered if sex with an unbelieving spouse would defile a Christian (1 Cor 5:9–13; 1 Cor 6:15–20).

-However, if the unbeliever chose to leave, the believer was no longer bound to maintain the union.
+However, if the unbeliever chose to leave, God no longer bound the Christian spouse to maintain the union.

-Since Paul viewed matrimony as a genuine partnership, he refrained from urging the men to force submission or conversion upon their wives, even within that patriarchal culture.
+Paul viewed matrimony as a genuine partnership.
+Consequently, he refrained from urging Christian men to force submission or conversion upon their wives, even within that patriarchal culture.

 Image via Wikimedia Commons

 Read 1 Cor 7:12–13.
-How did Paul’s advice to those who converted to Christ while married differ from that for believers who contemplated union with a non-Christian?
-Why was his advice revolutionary in that society?
+What was Paul’s advice to those who converted to Christ while married?
+Why was that revolutionary in their society?
+How did that differ from his command for believers who contemplated union with a non-Christian?

 [Related posts include Marital Separation (1 Cor 7:10–11); Contagious Holiness (1 Cor 7:14); Dissolution of Marriage (1 Cor 7:15–16); A Transfer of Loyalty (Gen 2:24); Slaves and War Brides (Exod 21:10–11 and Deut 21:10–14); God Hates Violence (Mal 2:13–16); Partners in Ministry (Acts 18:1–3, 18–20, 24–26 and 2 Ki 22:11–23:4); Effects of the Fall Reversed (Rom 5:12–21 and Rom 16:1–12); It is Good Not to Touch (1 Cor 7:1‒5); Three Heads (1 Cor 11:3); Interdependence (1 Cor 11:11–12); Unity in the Spirit (Eph 5:18–21); Submissive to One Another (Eph 5:21–24); Sacrificial Love (Eph 5:25–30); and Ancient Literature]